 O’Donnell Consulting provides expert witness services, litigation support, and forensic engineering – investigating structural failures, construction matters, industrial accidents, fire/explosions and product liability issues.
-We have investigated accidents involving a range of equipment including industrial, transportation, and energy applications.
+We have investigated accidents involving a range of equipment including chemical, industrial, construction, electrical, transportation, and energy applications.

-We determine how materials and products fail, including mechanical integrity of equipment that has deteriorated due to corrosion, fatigue, damage, exposure to fire, abuse, or improper manufacture.
-Our tools include knowledge of materials, metallurgy, fabrication practices and codes and standards.
-For over 40 years, we have been performing engineering design, analysis, troubleshooting and providing expert witness testimony.
-We engage our audience with quantitative results, and effective visuals/ animations.
+With a knowledge of materials, metallurgy, fabrication practices and codes and standards, we determine how materials and products fail, including mechanical integrity of equipment that has deteriorated due to corrosion, fatigue, damage, exposure to fire, abuse, or improper manufacture.
+For over 40 years, we have been performing engineering design, analysis, troubleshooting and providing expert witness testimony - providing quantitative results and effective visuals/ animations.
 These results: